brodyck/misc/README.md

 - #### [phone-thing](https://github.com/brodyck/misc/blob/master/phone-thing "phone-thing")
   - 2 way audio communication between my server and my laptop that I assigned keyboad shortcuts
   - Wrote to freak out my roommate while I was on vacation
-  - They work, but my server at the time was a laptop and it had over-heated and turned off; didn't get to use it
+  - They work, but my server at the time was a laptop and it had over-heated and turned off
+  - Didn't get to use it